Murder of Michael McGurk: Other criminal allegations against McGurk

 Following McGurk's death, an unnamed criminal, aged 73, prosecuted for fraud and in custody at the time of McGurk's death, alleges that he was kidnapped and tortured by associates of McGurk because he was trying to leave a gang that was undertaking systemic and organised superannuation fraud.
 Apparently police were aware of the alleged fraud scheme (operating between 2003 and 2005) and grossed in excess of $2 million for McGurk; but were unable to obtain a clear link to prove McGurk was involved, despite the man making the allegations was living in a property owned by McGurk.

 Murder

 McGurk was killed by a single gunshot to his head some time between 6:30 pm and 6:45 pm on 3 September 2009 outside his family home in Cranbrook Avenue, Cremorne.
 McGurk lived in the house with his wife, Kimberley, and their four children and were reportedly "...a Catholic family, a lovely family."
 According to friends and McGurk's priest, he was a generous man and doting father.
 McGurk's nine-year-old son, Luc, was with him at the time of the shooting and is reported to have been a witness to the murder.
-Emergency services were called to the murder scene and rendered assistance to McGurk; however he could not be saved and died at the scene of the shooting.
+Emergency services were called to the murder scene and rendered assistance to McGurk, but he could not be saved and died at the scene of the shooting.